19hours/sg-statutes/Acts/Stamp Duties Act.md

 “private company” has the same meaning as in section 4(1) of the Companies Act;

-“Registrar” has the same meaning as in the Limited Liability Partnerships Act 2005.
+“Registrar” has the same meaning as in the Limited Liability Partnerships Act 2005 (Act 5 of 2005).

-[6/2005 wef 11/04/2005]
+[6/2005]

 ### Significant change of partners of limited liability partnership